GhostEsso/Trials-Project-Review/README.md

 - [📝 License](#license)

-# 📖 Portofolio: set up and mobile
+# 📖 Review one of my past projects

 > Description
 Code review is a collaborative process that can help improve overall code quality by identifying errors and potential issues.
 This can help avoid bugs, speed up development processes, and improve application stability and reliability.